News & Events

 Italics indicate academic dates of significance for graduate students.

 graduate-programs for deadline information as graduate admission deadlines vary by program.
-The Graduate Division begins processing applications around May 1 for the following spring semester.
+The Office of Graduate Education begins processing applications around August 1 for the following fall semester.